openearth/xbeach-docs/docs/xbeach_manual.rst

    absorbed.

 #.
 Boundary condition for the non-hydrostatic option (keyword: :par:`: front` =
    nonh\_1d).
-The boundary condition is needed for non-hydrostatic simulations.
+This boundary condition is required for non-hydrostatic simulations.

 #.
 Radiation boundary condition (keyword: :par:`front` = *waveflume*).
 This
    boundary uses a continuity relation at the front boundary.
 This means